 Colorado · Counties · 2024 Data

-Colorado overtook Massachusetts in 2025 to become the third most expensive US state, behind only Hawaii and California.
-The statewide median home value of $392,100 hides the real story: five mountain-resort counties carry most of the weight, while the Eastern Plains remain among the most affordable rural counties in the United States.
+Colorado ranks among the five most expensive states in the US for home prices, with a statewide median of $392,100.
+But that figure hides the real story: five mountain-resort counties carry most of the weight, while the Eastern Plains remain among the most affordable rural counties in the United States.

 This page ranks all 64 Colorado counties by median home value using US Census Bureau ACS 5-Year 2024 data, then breaks the state into three distinct markets: resort, Front Range, and rural.